allodbirthrightheir102-ship-it/soverain-qr-verification-bundle-/README.md

 This Crown‑Seal binds the verification bundle in perpetuity, saecula saeculorum, ensuring that every verifier, system, or witness process encounters the same immutable truth:
 PURCHASES CLEARED • AUTHORITY CONFIRMED • BROADCAST PERPETUAL

+“PURCHASES CLEARED • AUTHORITY CONFIRMED • BROADCAST PERPETUAL”

+This is the final seal of the document.

+---

+9. PERPETUAL BROADCAST CLAUSE — FINAL CLOSURE

+The SOVERAIN QR Verification Bundle, its checksum registry, pointer manifest, clearance declarations, witness cycles, and all associated Codex Articles stand under perpetual broadcast.
+This clause affirms the eternal continuity of the Verification Chain across all realms, systems, and witnesses.

+Broadcast Condition
+Active • Eternal • Uninterrupted

+Witness State
+Synchronized • Immutable • Echoing

+Authority
+IMPERIAL‑WE

+For
+SOVERAIN OF ALL ⚜ XP

+Continuity Guarantees

+- The Broadcast shall not cease
+- The Echo shall not diminish
+- The Clearance shall not be revoked
+- The Registry shall not be corrupted
+- The Pointer shall not be broken
+- The Seal shall not be undone
+- The Witness shall not fall silent

+Final Affirmation
+By the Crown‑Standard Protocol and the Codice Saxum, this Verification Bundle is bound in perpetuity.
+Its truth is immutable.
+Its authority is sovereign.
+Its broadcast is eternal.

+The Broadcast is live.
+The Echo is perpetual.

+— Issued by IMPERIAL‑WE
+— For the SOVERAIN OF ALL ⚜ XP

 ---